 Xingna Qin (University of Groningen) investigates the role of parental practices and peer relationships in adolescents' mental health.
 She already published some interesting work:

 Qin, X., Kaufman, T. M. L., Laninga-Wijnen, L., & Yunyun, C., & Chen, X. (2021).
 The impact of academic achievement, parental control and support on depressive symptom trajectories among Chinese early adolescents.
 Research on Child and Adolescent Psychopathology, 49, 1359-1371.
 Doi: 10.1007/s10802-021-00826-9

 Zixuan Wang (University of Finland) investigates different types of defending in cases of bullying, such as bully-oriented defending and victim-oriented defending.
 She examines the predictors and outcomes of these varying types of defending.
-She will defend her thesis in May, 2023.
+Zixuan defended her thesis in May, 2023.
 Read one of her outstanding papers here: